afireinside5976/christmaslights/website/docs/index.md

 ### Listen From Your Car

 To listen to the light show, tune your radio to 90.3 FM.
-It is asked that you keep your radio volume down to not disturb the neighbors and that you and your passengers remain in your vehicle to observe social distancing guidelines and for your safety.
+It is asked that you keep your radio volume down to not disturb the neighbors and passengers remain in your vehicle to observe social distancing guidelines and for your safety.

 ### Show Playlist